 A PhD in Pharmaceutical Sciences normally involves 4-6 years of graduate study.
 Doctoral enrollees receive a full stipend with 100% tuition waiver.
 Additional amounts may be received through individual scholarships.

-Applications open July 1st and are due February 15th.
-Decisions are emailed by mid-April.
+Applications open in July and are due February 15th.
+Decisions are mailed by May.

 Upload your unofficial GRE scores to your application and have them sent to UB electronically.
 UB's institution code is 2925 and our department code is 0613.
 UB SPPS does not have a minimum GRE requirement.
 However, competitive applicants typically present a score of at least 300.
 To compute the GRE, we sum the scores for Verbal Reasoning and Quantitative Reasoning.
 Note: we will proceed with your application with your unofficial uploaded scores.

 International applicants - see next step regarding TOEFL or IELTS scores.